 If you live in an urban area and do most of your motoring over shorter distances, one of the plug-in hybrid options featured below is worth a look; if longer journeys are more common, it may be worth looking at a traditional hybrid.

-Read on for a run-down of our favourite hybrid cars to feature on the Motability scheme:
+Read on for a run-down of our favourite Motability hybrid cars for 2021.

 Hyundai Ioniq Hybrid

 The Hyundai Ioniq Hybrid is a direct and capable rival to the Toyota Prius that’s available in three formats: hybrid, plug-in hybrid and all-electric.
 As of March 2021, the entry-level hybrid version is available with no advance payment, while a higher-spec version can be secured with an advance payment of just £299 or £799 depending on trim.
 The purely electric version is available from £1,499, rising to £1,999 for a posher trim.
 The plug-in hybrid variant is not included in the scheme.

 The Ioniq Hybrid is powered by a combination of a 104bhp 1.6-litre petrol engine and a 43bhp electric motor.
 A 1.56kWh battery means the car can’t go very far on electric power alone.
 The car will happily travel at up to around 30-40mph on electric power, but sharper throttle inputs or inclines will see the petrol engine kick in.
 It takes over completely at higher speeds; the changes between these modes are well hidden, especially if you drive smoothly.
 If you’re a keener driver, the Ioniq’s dual-clutch gearbox makes a much better companion than the CVT in the Toyota Prius, offering more conventional control over the engine.

 MINI Countryman Cooper S E All4